Your monthly payment

 When applying for a debt consolidation loan in Singapore, you are taking out a new personal loan to repay, or cancel out, the current unsecured debts.
 It usually involves pooling together all existing debts and summing them into a single debt with more convenient terms such as lower interest rates.
 Individuals can leverage debt consolidation as a means of cushioning the burden of credit card or student loan debt, for instance.

 An example: An individual has multiple loans and is forced to make payments of S$1,000/month for the total loan debt.
 Apart from the actual loan costs, there might be various additional fees for each loan, that has to be paid monthly.
-Through an online application at Lendela, a bank or lender that offers a debt consolidation loan can offer to manage these deals for the individual.
-The lender then reduces the monthly payment rate of the borrower by asking him or her to repay i.e. S$650/month for an extended time at a slightly increased interest rate.
+Through an online application at Lendela, a bank or financial institution that offers a debt consolidation loan can offer to manage these deals for the individual.
+The bank then reduces the monthly payment rate of the borrower by asking him or her to repay i.e. S$650/month for an extended time at a slightly increased interest rate.
 The debt consolidation not only results in a lower monthly cost and liberation from unnecessary high interest rates for the borrower.
 It also makes the life easier for the borrower, now only having to think about one loan, single loan terms and one single fee.

 If you're qualified for a personal loan and manage to consolidate all of your debts, you will be able to enjoy the following benefits: